fonnesbeck/git_tutorial/PITCHME.md

 # Add another line

+Note:
-^ Let's watch as our changes to a file move from our editor to the staging area and into long-term storage.
+ Let's watch as our changes to a file move from our editor to the staging area and into long-term storage.